 Input Bank Charge Source Sizing:

 Lead Acid Alternator Sizing – Sterling Power recommends that your alternator be sized (based on its SAE output rating) to be at least 30% larger than the B2B unit you choose.
-In our testing we found 30% to be a bit low for many “stock” alternators and find that 50% larger means a much cooler running alternator.
+In our testing we found 30% to be a bit low for many “stock” alternators and find that double the B2B size means a much cooler running alternator.
 The reason for this is actually quite simple, you don’t want to tax your small alternator to death.
 Alternator output also varies based on RPM and winding temp.
 We see small alternators taxed to death quite regularly on boats.

 Unlike automobiles, marine alternators are typically grossly undersized for the work they are expected to do.
 On the flip side, automotive alternators are typically grossly oversized for the work they are expected to do.
 As an example the stock alternator in my truck is a 150A Denso hairpin wound unit that’s charging a single G24 starting battery.
 With every device on max the most I have measured for alternator loads is about 28A.
 That same alternator, charging a 600Ah house bank, would be at maximum output for close to two hours straight.
 Most owners of marine engines would kill for a 150A rated alternator instead of the grossly undersized 35A-80A alternator many marine diesels are shipped with.

-LiFePO4 Alternator Sizing – If you intend to feed a LiFePO4 battery bank with a ProBatt Ultra, and many do, then Sterling’s suggestion of 30% over-sized, for the alternator, we find to be inadequate.
-We recommend at least double the alternator rating for the B2B charger.
+LiFePO4 Alternator Sizing – If you intend to feed a LiFePO4 battery bank with a ProBatt Ultra, and many do, then Sterling’s suggestion of 30% over-sized, for the alternator, we find to be rather inadequate.
+We recommend at least double the alternator rating,or larger for the B2B charger.
 So, if you want to use a 30A B2B on LiFePO4 then you would need an alternator rated at a bare minimum of 60A but preferably one sized for 80A would be much better.
 Each engine bay, and its heat characteristics, will be different, so predicting how much larger is impossible to really say.
-In our experiments with stock alternators we find 50% larger for the alternator is a bare minimum.
+In our experiments with stock alternators we find double the B2B input rating for the alternator is a bare minimum.